Internet-of-People/iop-ts/README.md

 This package contains a WIP PoC for the Authority entity described in the specification.

+#### inspector-service

+This package contains a WIP PoC for the Inspector/Verifier entity described in the specification.

+#### sdk

+Contains all interfaces and tool needed for communication with Morpheus, Authorities or Inspectors.

 #### examples

 This package contains a command line NodeJS application where you can try out the available endpoints.
 There you can also observe the code to see how the components (like did-manager) are used.
 For more details how to use it, please check its [README](packages/examples/README.md).